svnesbo/alpide_its_sim/README.md

-A lightweight SystemC model of ITS and the Alpide chip
+A simple Dataflow SystemC Model of ITS and the Alpide chip

 Building: